 Having more than 1–2 cheat meals per week (or one cheat day) is going to be excessive.

-Bottom Line: Some people can eat junk food from time to time without ruining their progress, but that doesn't apply to everyone.
+Summary Some people can eat junk food from time to time without ruining their progress, but that doesn't apply to everyone.
 For others, cheat meals will do more harm than good.

 At the end of the day, calories do matter.

-If you're not losing weight but are doing all the right things, then try counting calories for a while.
+If you're not losing weight but are doing all the right things, try counting calories for a while.

 Again, create a free account with an online nutrition tracker and track your intake for a few days.

 Aim for a deficit of 500 calories per day, which theoretically should make you lose 1 pound of weight per week (although it doesn't always work in practice).

 Summary It is possible to eat so many calories that you stop losing weight.
 Try counting calories and aim for a deficit of 500 calories per day for a while.